Audition Repertoire Information

 Play at least three pieces in contrasting styles; all should be memorized.

 II.
-FOR Music Education (BM) or Bachelor of Arts degree:
+FOR Music Education (BM) or Bachelor of Arts degree with Piano Concentration:

-Play at least two pieces in contrasting styles (slow/fast, loud/quiet, fingers/chords, different composers); both should be memorized.
+Play at least two pieces, preferably three, in contrasting styles (slow/fast, loud/quiet, fingers/chords, different composers); all should be memorized.

 IV.
 TRANSFER STUDENTS